 The name is for camera identification.
-If the alarm function (see Events (Alarm Settings)) is enabled and is set to send alarm messages by Mail/FTP, the host name entered here will be displayed in the alarm message.
+If alarm actions (see Triggered Actions (Common to All Event Types), p.
+58) are enabled and is set to send alarm messages by Mail/FTP, the host name entered here will be displayed in the alarm message.